How Will Data Science Accelerate the Circular Economy?

 Analytics experts can leverage the data generated by systems to overcome these barriers by identifying opportunities to create a sustainable and profitable circular supply chain.

-In this article, we will step into the shoes of an analytics manager who has been asked to support the operational transformation of a fashion retail company.
+In this article, we will step into the shoes of an analytics manager tasked with supporting the operational transformation of a fashion retail company.

 💡